mouachan/bbank-apps/README.md

 ```

  You can find those files (generated by kogito when you build the services) in /target/classes/persistence directory.
 So, I create a configmap containing all protobuf models of processes : eligibility, notation, loan and data-index for you.
-Let’s just create it on Openshift :
+Let’s just apply it on Openshift :

 ```shell
 oc apply -f ./manifest/protobuf/data-index-protobuf-files.yml